 Collies and Ivermectin Safety

-However, at higher dosages used for dogs already infected with heartworm, these breeds may be more susceptible to side effects.
-Owners need to know the facts about Ivermectin intolerance as it could end up saving a dog’s life.
+However, at higher dosages used for dogs with other medical conditions, these breeds may be more susceptible to serious side effects.
+Owners need to know the facts about Ivermectin toxicity as it could end up saving a dog’s life.

-Symptoms of Ivermectin Intolerance
+Symptoms of Ivermectin Toxicity

-Motor Impairment: As the symptoms progress, dogs can fall or stagger as they stand or walk.
+- Motor Impairment: As the symptoms progress, dogs can fall or stagger as they stand or walk.
 They can also seem disoriented and unresponsive to you.

-Treatment for Ivermectin Intolerance
+Treatment for Ivermectin Toxicity

 The MDR1 gene mutation cannot be treated or cured, however, your dog can be treated for symptoms of toxicity to a drug like Ivermectin.
 Your vet will try to manage the symptoms your dog is experiencing.
 This will include supportive care like giving your dog fluids, other drugs, and supplemental oxygen to control its symptoms.
 Dogs with severe neurologic signs might also need a feeding tube and/or to be put on a ventilator to help them breathe.
 This kind of care usually requires referral to a specialty hospital with specialized equipment.
 A full recovery can take days to weeks and requires intensive care.
 For these reasons, it is best to be cautious with herding breeds and discuss any possible concerns with your veterinarian prior to drug administration.